ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 This document defines Discovery of Designated Resolvers (DDR), a mechanism for DNS clients to use DNS records to discover a resolver's encrypted DNS configuration.
-An encrypted resolver discovered in this manner is referred to as a "Designated Resolver".
+An encrypted DNS resolver discovered in this manner is referred to as a "Designated Resolver".
 This mechanism can be used to move from unencrypted DNS to encrypted DNS when only the IP address of a resolver is known.
-This mechanism is designed to be limited to cases where unencrypted resolvers and their designated resolvers are operated by the same entity or cooperating entities.
-It can also be used to discover support for encrypted DNS protocols when the name of an encrypted resolver is known.
+This mechanism is designed to be limited to cases where unencrypted DNS resolvers and their designated resolvers are operated by the same entity or cooperating entities.
+It can also be used to discover support for encrypted DNS protocols when the name of an encrypted DNS resolver is known.

 --- middle